in ,

 • Take Plectranthus tip cuttings and root them in all-purpose potting mix to root.

-Plectranthus Varieties to Grow
+Plectranthus varieties to grow

 • Plectranthus australis.
 Grows to 2 feet long; shiny, dark green rounded leaves; small flowers are light blue.